Complete Nazi Party Reichstag Election Results

 The year leading up to 1928 in Weimar Germany was known as the golden year.
 This meant that Germany was stable, and the population didn’t want radical changes, as the Nazis had been campaigning.

-All this translated into a worse electoral result for the NSDAP.
+All this translated into a worse electoral result for the NSDAP; they came ninth.
 Only 800,000 voters, or 2.6% of the total vote, were in favor of the Nazi Party.
-Although fanatical Nazis were among the elected Reichstag deputies, including Goebbels and Göring.
+That translated to a meager 12 Nazi Reichstag deputies of 491 total, which includes fanatics like Goebbels and Göring.

 The year 1930 is known as the breakthrough year for the Nazi Party.
 The party’s surge in popularity and its propaganda messages are now in alignment with Germany’s reality.